-Don't miss the Iowa Youth Institute at Iowa State University - Monday, April 14, 2014!
+Don't miss the Iowa Youth Institute at Iowa State University - Monday, April 27, 2015!

 At this exciting day-long event, participating high school students have the opportunity to:

 challenges in a short speech and small group discussions with local experts;

 - Connect with other students from across Iowa to share ideas, identify solutions

 - Interact with global leaders in science, industry and policy;